top of page

 Unbothered, then, by jacks-in-office

-Pawing through one’s stuff
+Pawing through one’s stuff,

-In the sacred name of "security,"
+Flaunted the slimed sigil of "security,"

-As we are today.
+As in this pissant day.
 “The French Revolution

 Is still going on,” Jean-Claude said.